Gman-Superfly/Complexity_from_Constraints/Complexity_from_Constraints.md

   - In practice, “redemption” communicates the same idea faster and with fewer words in docs, while the code keeps neutral names (e.g., `GateBenefitCoupling`, `DirectedHingeCoupling`).
   - We use “redemption” in prose; APIs stay descriptive and neutral for clarity and searchability.

+### Theoretical Isomorphism: The Turbo Principle
+The architecture of "Local Modules + Sparse Non-Local Couplings + Iterative Redemption" is structurally isomorphic to **Turbo Codes** (Iterative Decoding).
+- In Coding Theory, it was proven that simple local constraints combined with a sparse, pseudo-random "interleaver" (non-local coupling) allow a system to approach the **Shannon Limit** of global coherence.
+- Our "Redemption" mechanism is the analog of **Extrinsic Information exchange**: the future sends a "soft opinion" (gradient) back to the past, allowing local modules to break out of incorrect minima without seeing the global picture all at once.
+- This validates the core hypothesis: you don't need a dense monolith to solve complex problems; you need a sparse, well-coupled expander graph.

 ### Current status

 Everything here is early, with kind guidance from some truly great minds I am lucky to know.